 - Single answering machine.
-This basic setup covers all the lines in the system.
-Anyone on the system can call the machine to retrieve messages. - Multiple answering machines.
-If you get too many calls for one machine to cover, you can connect two or more machines to cover all calls. - Personal answering machine.
-An answering machine can share an extension with a phone to answer calls to the extension.
+This basic setup covers all of the lines in the system.
+Anyone can call the answering machine to retrieve messages. - Multiple answering machines.
+If you get too many calls for one machine to answer, you can connect two or more machines to cover all calls. - Personal answering machine.
+An answering machine can share an extension with a phone to answer calls to that extension.